Sleep: Screens Stealing Our Slumber?

 The Job Hunt: Built to Harvest Data, not People?

 It was once a very human-centric process.
-But for so many of us, has the internet transformed looking for work into an automated, opaque, and intensely competitive digital gauntlet?
-To help us unpack what’s going on, we’re jo...
+But has the internet transformed looking for work into an automated, opaque, and intensely competitive digital gauntlet - where algorithms screen you out before a human ever reads you...

 Dating & Relationships: A Dehumanising Paradox of Infinite Choice?